-Full syllabus templates for spring 2023 MWF courses and TR courses, with class meeting dates and school breaks included, are available for your use.
+Full syllabus templates are available under Advising and Planning, with class meeting dates and school breaks included, are available for your use.
 Faculty who teach courses on a schedule other than MWF or TR should feel free to take one of these templates and tweak it as needed.

 The staff at the CTLR are here to help review and explain the components of syllabus design in advance of the semester’s beginning.
 Please reach out to us to make an appointment. (firstname.lastname@example.org)

 For a more comprehensive explanation of Middlebury’s syllabus policy and best practices for syllabus creation, please see the information outlined on the Dean of Curriculum’s Course Syllabus page.

 Center for Teaching, Learning, and Research